 Binder

-The following code snippets show examples for how to use the HS RDF HydroShare Python Client for performing basic resource operations.
+The following code snippets show examples for how to use the hsclient HydroShare Python Client for performing basic resource operations.

-The HS RDF Python Client for HydroShare won't be installed by default, so it has to be installed first before you can work with it.
-Use the following command to install the Python Client from the GitHub repository.
-Eventually we will distribute this package via the Python Package Index (PyPi) so that it can be installed via pip from PyPi.
+The hsclient Python Client for HydroShare may not be installed by default in your Python environment, so it has to be installed first before you can work with it.
+Use the following command to install hsclient via the Python Package Index (PyPi).

 !pip install hsclient